olafbado/LiveDiani/PROGRESS.md

 ## Project Requirements

 ### Core Requirements
-1. ✅ CRUD operations for 8 classes (Currently 5/8 implemented)
+1. ✅ CRUD operations for 8 classes (8/8 implemented)
 2. ✅ Minimum 2 classes with foreign keys and handling
 3. ✅ Minimum 1 class with many-to-many relationship and handling
 4. ⚠️ Additional elements (Image upload implemented, more needed)